bobbymcgonigle/vim-dublin-transport/README.md

 ![](demo.gif)

+## Installation
+install using a vim plugin manager of choice; to install using Vundle (https://github.com/VundleVim/Vundle.vim assuming you have installed already) add `Plugin 'bobbymcgonigle/vim-dublin-transport'` to your .vimrc and use the `PluginInstall` command.
 ## Commands

 These are the basic commands that the plugin supports so far.
 More will be added over time.